grycap/im/doc/source/radl.rst

 ``availability_zone``
    Set the availability zone or region where this VM will be launched.
-   It only applies to Google Cloud, Microsoft Azure, Amazon AWS, and Fogbow connectors.
-In the Fogbow case it specifies the site and cloud where the VM will be launched (in format cloud@site).
+   It only applies to Google Cloud, Microsoft Azure, and Amazon AWS connectors.

 ``instance_id``
    Get the instance ID assigned by the Cloud provider for this VM.